Intel's Arc Alchemist mobile GPU specs detailed in leaked slide

-We’ve talked a lot about Intel’s upcoming Arc Alchemist series of discrete graphics cards, and now we have some details regarding Arc GPUs for notebooks too.
+We’ve talked a lot about Intel’s upcoming Arc Alchemist series of discrete graphics cards, and now we have some seemingly concrete details regarding Arc GPUs for notebooks, too.
 The leak comes from @9550pro, a well known leaker (via Techspot).
 The release shows what looks like a legitimate Intel slide that lists five SKUs.

 The second card is shown as having 384 EUs, 12GB of 16Gbps VRAM, and a total bandwidth of 384GB/s over a 192-bit bus.